mglaman/getting-cozy-with-drupal-commerce/manuscript/chapter2.md

 I> ###Rules is not a dependency
 I>
 I> Rules integration is a soft dependency.
-Rules is not required for Commerce Price, but if Rules is enabled the functionality will become available.
+The Rules module is not required for Commerce Price, but if Rules is enabled the functionality will become available.

 The module provides a price comparison condition.
 The default "Data comparison" condition only provides two options: "equals" or "is one of."
 These do not translate well to handling integers, especially when the item is made up of different attributes - amounts and currency codes.